1839 Bedford and Smith Map of Afghanistan from Kandahar to Herat

 The Great Game

 'The Great Game' was a diplomatic confrontation between the British and Russian Empires over Afghanistan and other territories in Central and Southern Asia.
 The conflict, rooted in long-standing animosity between Russia and Britain, revolved around Afghanistan, which, while lacking significant resources of its own, was strategically situated.
 For its part, Russia feared Britain was making commercial and military inroads into Central Asia, an area long within the sphere of influence of St. Petersburg.
 Britain, conversely, feared Russia making gains in India, 'the jewel in the crown' of British Asia.
 The escalating tensions led to several wars and proxy wars: The First Anglo-Afghan War (1839 - 1842), the First Anglo-Sikh War (1845 - 1846), the Second Anglo-Sikh War (1848 - 1849), and the Second Anglo-Afghan War (1878 - 1880), along with the Russian annexations of Khiva, Bukhara, and Kokand.
-Then, as now, Afghanistan proved a grinding stone upon which the world's great empires diminished themselves, none achieving a definitive victory despite committing staggering resources.
+Then as now, Afghanistan proved a grinding stone upon which the world's great empires diminished themselves, none achieving a definitive victory despite committing staggering resources.
 The Great Game ended on September 10, 1895 with the signing of the Pamir Boundary Commission Protocols, which stabilized the border between Afghanistan and the Russian Empire.

 Publication History and Census

 The original map was drawn by the Surveyor General's Office under the supervision of James Bedford.
 This example of the map was copied at the Office of the Surveyor General of India on December 11, 1839, by H.M.
 Smith of the Quartermaster General's Office.
 We have been unable to find any references to the present map and only one reference to the source map exists.
-It is listed in A Catalogue of Manuscript and Printed Reports, Field Books, Memoirs, Maps, Etc., of The Indian Surveys Deposited in The Map Room of the India Office that was published in 1878.
+It is listed in A Catalogue of Manuscript and Printed Reports, Field Books, Memoirs, Maps, Etc., of The Indian Surveys Deposited in The Map Room of the India Office, published in 1878.

 Cartographer

 James Bedford (18xx - 18xx) served as Deputy Surveyor General in India from 1832 until 1843 and had served since 1821.
 Under his influence, practices changed, and surveyors conducted scientific surveys using the compass and chain method before completing a Revenue Survey when working in the North West Provinces.
 Little else is known about his life and career.
-Learn More...
+More by this mapmaker...

 Condition

 Good.
 Exhibits some toning and soiling.
 Closed tear extending thirteen inches into printed area from right border professionally repaired on verso.
-Blank on verso.